GUIDELINE for Francisella tularensis infection

 Agent properties

-Francisella (F.) tularensis (formerly Pasteurella tularensis) is a small, Gram-negative, non-spore-forming, vector-borne zoonotic bacterium (Greene, 2012).
+Francisella (F.) tularensis (formerly Pasteurella tularensis) is a small, facultative intracellular Gram-negative, non-motile, aerobic, zoonotic bacterium (Sykes et al., 2023).
+This bacterial species was discovered in ground squirrels in Tulare County, California, in 1911.
 Two biovars have been described as causing disease in the cat: Type A or F. tularensis tularensis present in North America (virulent, associated with a tick/rabbit cycle), and Type B or F. tularensis holarctica (used in the past for a human live attenuated vaccine) with a broader distribution.
 The latter has a more complex life cycle involving lagomorphs and ticks or mosquitoes, as well as contaminated water.
 F. tularensis has a wide host range involving more than 100 mammals, birds, fish, reptiles and amphibians.
 Cats are more susceptible than dogs, but rodents (included pet hamsters) and lagomorphs are considered the most susceptible mammalian hosts, that can suffer from an often fatal disease (Rhyan et al., 1990).

 Epidemiology and vectors

 Tularaemia (rabbit fever) is a rare, potentially fatal zoonosis sporadically occurring throughout rural temperate zones of the Northern hemisphere: North America, Eurasia, parts of the Middle East and the North coast of Africa (Goetherth et al., 2004; Foley and Nieto, 2010).
-In Europe, tularaemia has been reported in all countries – except Iceland, Ireland and United Kingdom – and in some areas of Sweden and Finland the highest European incidence is reported (ECDC, 2017; Cross et al., 2019).
+In Europe, tularaemia has been reported in all countries – except Iceland, Ireland and United Kingdom – and in some areas of Sweden and Finland the highest European incidence is reported (Cross et al., 2019; ECDC, 2020).
 F. tularensis infection can be acquired through many species of blood-sucking arthropods, included fleas.
-Flies and mosquitos are mechanical vectors.
+Flies and mosquitos are considered mechanical vectors; however, in Sweden transstadial passage in mosquitos able to sustain transmission to a new host has been demonstrated (Sykes et al., 2023).
 Only ticks (Dermacentor, Amblyomma, Haemaphysalis and Ixodes) are also long-term reservoir hosts and pass the infection to a new generation transovarially (Foley and Nieto, 2010).
-Cats can also be infected by their rodent or lagomorph prey carrying the bacteria.
+Cats and dogs can also be infected by their rodent or lagomorph prey carrying the bacteria.

 Infected domestic cats can transmit tularaemia to humans by bites and scratches but also through direct contact with infected body fluids or tissues with the skin (Petersson and Athlin, 2017).
 Persons can also become infected by ingestion of contaminated food or water, by contact with lagomorphs, or by inhalation during farming activities (Foley and Nieto, 2010).

-In the USA, the incidence of human disease slightly increased in the decade 2008-2018 with about 200 cases per year, and the infection has been reported in almost all the states, but is most common in the south central United States (Anonymous, 2019).
-Magnarelli et al. (2007) reported that 12-24% of client-owned cats had antibodies against F. tularensis in this country.
+In the USA, the incidence of human disease slightly increased in the decade 2008-2018 with about 200 cases per year, and the infection has been reported in almost all states, but is most common in the south central USA (Anonymous, 2022).
+Magnarelli et al. (2007) reported that 12-24% of client-owned cats had antibodies against F. tularensis in the USA.
 Moreover, investigation on 106 isolates detected a high percentage of feline-associated strains from regions where the bacterium is endemic (Larson et al., 2014).

 In Scandinavian countries, recurrent outbreaks of disease in humans and hare are linked to mosquito transmission – although feline cases have never been reported (Dryselius et al., 2019).
 However, in the past contact with cats was also thought to be important in an outbreak in Sweden.
 In that Swedish outbreak, pneumonia was related with farm work (Eliasson et al., 2002).
-Tularaemia has been reported from Norway after a cat bite (Yaqub et al., 2004).
-Based on the number of reported cases, the risk of tularaemia is small, even in endemic areas.
-The risk for free-roaming cats is related to tick exposure and to hunting rodents or lagomorphs (Greene, 2012).
+Tularaemia after a cat bite has been reported from Norway (Yaqub et al., 2004) and the US (Whitsell and Becker, 2020; Clary et al., 2022).
+A case of a cat urinary infection was reported in Switzerland, where human cases have increased in last years.
+Genome sequencing of the feline isolate showed its close phylogenetic relationship with a contemporary hare isolate from a nearby geographic area; thus, the cat and the hare infections possibly shared epidemiological backgrounds (Kittl et al., 2020).
+Based on the number of reported cases, the risk of feline tularaemia is small, even in endemic areas but it is probably underdiagnosed because clinical manifestations are not specific (Sykes et al., 2023).
+The risk for free roaming cats is related to tick exposure and to hunting rodents and lagomorphs.

 Clinical signs in cats

-Most cases were reported retrospectively, when cats were suspected of having transmitted tularaemia to humans, because clinical signs are often uncharacteristic.
-Severity of the disease is variable, ranging from a mild chronic localized infection (the ulceroglandular form) to a fatal acute disease (systemic).
-Kittens develop a more severe systemic disease (typhoidal), associated with fever, depression, enlargement of lymph nodes, liver and spleen, jaundice (Baldwin et al., 1991; Woods et al., 1998).
+Most cases have been reported retrospectively, when cats were suspected of having transmitted tularaemia to humans, because clinical signs are often uncharacteristic.
+The incubation period is considered of 1-5 days and severity of the disease is variable, ranging from a mild chronic localized infection (the ulceroglandular form) to a fatal acute disease (systemic).
+Kittens develop a more severe systemic disease (typhoidal), associated with sudden onset of fever, depression, anorexia, enlargement of peripheral and/or abdominal lymph nodes, liver and spleen, jaundice (Baldwin et al., 1991; Woods et al., 1998).
 The localized form is represented by chronically draining subcutaneous abscesses (Valentine et al., 2004).
-Some cats show oral and/or lingual ulcerations (Greene, 2012).
-Laboratory abnormalities can include leukocytosis or panleukopenia, thrombocytopenia, increased serum aminotransferase and alkaline phosphatase activities, and hyperbilirubinaemia.
-Hyperplastic lymph nodes are found upon cytological examination (Greene, 2012).
+Some cats show severe oral and/or lingual ulcerations in case of oral transmission (Sykes et al., 2023).

 Diagnosis